 If providers need to contact the HPT to report cases of a notifiable disease at your setting; seek advice and support managing an outbreak of an infectious illness; or inform the HPT of a hospitalisation or death related to an infectious illness you will need to use the following details from now on: (phone: 0300 30 30 450) (email: necl.team@ukhsa.gov.uk).

-During an extended period of cold weather, there are a number of actions which schools can take to mitigate the impact of the cold weather on staff, pupils and their families.
-This information is currently being updated for 2023 and will be shared here in due course.
+During a period of cold weather, there are a number of actions which schools should take to mitigate the impact of the cold weather on staff, pupils and their families.
+These actions are detailed in the action card for schools and educational settings here.
+If you have any questions about the actions included in this action card please email the public health team at Waltham Forest council (Public.Health@walthamforest.gov.uk)

-Key school staff should sign up to receive Met Office cold weather alerts so that they can be aware of any forecasted cold weather which may affect their staff and pupils.
+Key school staff should sign up to receive Met Office cold weather alerts so that they can be aware of any forecasted cold weather which may affect their staff and pupils and any Green, Yellow, Amber or Red cold weather alerts that are sent out by the Met Office.
 You can sign up to receive these alerts here.

 e-Bug Teaching Resources